You’ve been training for months. Now its time to start targeting your training specifically towards the marathon distance by applying 3 key elements.

 When training for a spring marathon, you start with the basic training phase during fall and winter, where the main objective is to build a solid fitness level, endurance and get into a stable training routine.

-With about three months to race day, its time to enter into the marathon specific training phase, which will fine-tune your marathon fitness and get you fit for race day.
+With 3-4 months until race day, its time to enter into the marathon specific training phase, which will fine-tune your marathon fitness and get you fit for race day.

 This article describes the 3 key elements to your marathon specific training plan.

 #1 More mileage